AfricaHackTrip/PressKit/README.md

 Objective
 ---------

-We want to explore the emerging African tech communities, get to know their creatives, learn about their projects, problems and potentials.
-We'll document our experiences to "fill the blank canvas", get rid of unfounded stereotypes and spark interest in the global tech communities to connect and collaborate with our new African members.
+We want to explore and connect with the emerging African tech communities, get to know their creatives, learn about their projects, challenges and potentials.
+We'll document our experiences to "fill the blank canvas", replace stereotypes with human stories and spark interest to connect and collaborate with new members of our global tech communities.

 Execution